holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 When you fill a Role, you may resign from the Role at any time, unless you’ve agreed otherwise, by giving notice to whoever controls assignments to that Role – typically, the Circle’s Lead Link.

-### 1.5 Core Circle Members
+### 1.5 Role Representatives

-Some Circle Members are allowed to take part in a Circle’s Governance Process, and are thus **_“Core Circle Members”_** of the Circle.

-The Core Circle Members are determined using the following rules:

-#### 1.5.1 Base Membership

-Unless a special appointment or exclusion is made under the terms of this section, the Core Circle Members of a Circle are:

-- **(a)** each Partner filling a Defined Role in the Circle;
-- **(b)** the Lead Link of the Circle;
-- **(c)** each Rep Link elected to the Circle, as defined in Section 1.7.4;
-- **(d)** and each Cross Link into the Circle, as defined in Section 1.8.

-#### 1.5.2 Exclusion for Multi-Filled Roles
+Each Role has one or more **_“Role Representatives”_** who will represent the Role within the Governance Process.
+By default, all Partners who fill a Role become its Role Representatives.
+However, the following exclusions may reduce this default representation:

-If multiple Partners are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
-However, the Policy must allow at least one of the Partners filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.
-That representative then becomes a Rep Link for the excluded Partners, as if the Role were a Sub-Circle, unless the Policy specifies an alternate treatment that covers the same function.
+- **(a) For Multi-Filled Roles:** If multiple Partners are assigned to the same Role in a Circle, the Circle may enact a Policy that limits how many of them are its Role Representatives.
+However, the Policy must allow at least one of the Partners filling the Role to be its Role Representative, and must specify how that representative will be determined.

-#### 1.5.3 Exclusion for Minor Allocations

-Sometimes, a Partner allocates only a very minor, nearly insignificant amount of attention to a Defined Role in a Circle.
-If the Circle's Lead Link reasonably believes this is the case, the Lead Link may exclude that Partner from serving as a Core Circle Member as a result of that Role assignment.
-If a Partner is so excluded, the Lead Link becomes a Rep Link for the excluded Partner, as if the Partner's Role were a Sub-Circle, unless an alternate pathway is defined that covers the same function.
+- **(b) For Minor Allocations:** If a Circle's Lead Link reasonably believes a Defined Role in the Circle only requires a minor, nearly insignificant amount of attention from a Partner to fill effectively, the Lead Link may exclude that Partner from serving as a Role Representative for that Role.

-#### 1.5.4 Special Appointments of Core Members

-The Lead Link of a Circle may specially appoint additional persons to serve as Core Circle Members of a Circle, beyond those required by this Constitution, and may further remove these special appointments at any time.
+If a Defined Role of a Circle has no Role Representative for any reason, the Lead Link of that Circle becomes the Role Representative for that Role until another is in place.

+In any case, a Role Representative has the accountabilities of a Rep Link towards anyone filling the Role who is not a Role Representative, as if the Role were a Sub-Circle, unless relevant Governance creates an alternate pathway to provide a comparable function.

 ### 1.6 Elected Roles